 Many rail tracks and trains in Cameroon are in poor condition, but rail travel is possible between Douala, Yaounde and Ngaoundere.

-Arrange to be met on arrival at the airport in Nouakchott and Nouadhibou and have confirmed, prearranged transport waiting for you.
-Some respected local transport companies can assist with airport formalities.
+Arrange to be met on arrival at the airport and have confirmed, prearranged transport.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the